 How Long and what type of engagement is needed?

 All artists were selected and are represented by STUDIOTOPIA founding partners.
 Scientists have the opportunity to collaborate with leading international artists for a duration of seventeen months.
 Differently from traditional residency models, STUDIOTOPIA residency takes place in artist's studio and is not a full-time activity.
 Only around six physical meetings should be planned.
 Monthly remote meetings using Skype, phone, email, letters will be highly encouraged as to keep the conversations going.
 Each duo will be accompanied by a facilitator.

 What about the outcomes?

-Documentation of the collaborative art and science exchange are expected to be produced by the participants during the residence.
-The specific form of this documentation is open to the collaborative partners.
+Documentation of the collaborative art and science exchange is expected to be produced by the participants during the residence.
+The specific form of this documentation is open to collaborative partners.
 It could consist of an artistic work, scientific paper, performance, workshop, documentary, podcast, journal, collection of interviews, a formal report or something else completely.
-The collaborative partners can prepare an idea of a proposal after their first meeting and with the support of the host institution.
-Additionally participants are expected to provide feedback on their experience of the collaborative process to their host institution.
+Collaborative partners can prepare an idea of a proposal after their first meeting and with the support of the host institution.
+Additionally, participants are expected to provide feedback on their experience of the collaborative process to their host institution.

 15/06/2020 Successful applicants personally notified

 03/08/2020 Successful applicants invited to an interview will be notified on July 1st and final decisions will be announced August 3rd.
 The delays are caused by the current global COVID-19 crisis and this might result in some activities taking virtual forms.